department-of-veterans-affairs/va.gov-team/products/public-websites/home-page/research/2022-09-redesign-usability-round2/research-findings.md

 1. **Many participants got stuck on some of the tasks, and when that happened, most *didn't* try to use search.**
 2. Compared to the previous round of usability testing, **5 tasks performed better and 1 fared worse in successful completions**.
 3. **Some participants didn't click on either of the promos**.
-4. There may be an **accessibility issue for screen magnifier users with buttons places on the far right side of web pages**.
+4. There may be an **accessibility issue for screen magnifier users with buttons on the far right side of web pages**.

 # Details of Findings